Consumer Warning & Guide · Medicare OTC Benefits

 Who qualifies for a Medicare OTC card?

 You may qualify if you are enrolled in a Medicare Advantage plan that includes an OTC benefit.
+To be eligible you must have Medicare Part A and Part B, live in the plan’s service area, and choose a plan that offers the benefit.
 There is no separate OTC card program — the benefit is built into the plan.
-Whether you get a card, and how much you get, depends on the plan you choose and where you live.
+Whether you get a card, and how much, depends entirely on which plan you enroll in and where you live.

 You must have Medicare Part A and Part B (Original Medicare).